Back to Amcrest Guides

 • Router firewall blocking outbound UDP connections for P2P

-• ISP using CGNAT preventing direct P2P connections
+• ISP CGNAT or double NAT preventing direct P2P connections

-• Camera or NVR firmware needs update for P2P server compatibility
+• Camera or NVR firmware needs an update for P2P server compatibility

 Most fixes happen in the first 3 steps.